 Editor's Note: The Daily Riff asked math teacher Bill Jackson to share his insights about the latest PISA results.
 Bill is Math Helping Teacher for Singapore Math in Scarsdale, NY Public Schools, and has taught in the Northeast for 27 years, both in American urban and suburban classrooms and is an active global observer, participant and life-long learner in the trenches in Singapore and Japan.
+A few minor edits for updates.
 See more links below. - C.J.
 Westerberg

 Should Parents "Race to the Tutor"?

 (Read on . . . it's not what you think)

 A recent spate of international mathematics achievement comparisons once again